ancient-military-history

 The Emergence of Light Troops and Peltasts

 The war saw the increasing importance of light infantry, particularly peltasts.
 Named for their small crescent-shaped shield (pelta), peltasts were javelin-armed skirmishers who wore little or no armor.
 Unlike hoplites, they relied on speed and mobility.
 Early in the war, peltasts were considered ineffective against a formed phalanx.
-However, in 429 BC, the Athenian general Demosthenes used peltasts and other light troops to devastating effect at the Battle of Pylos-Sphacteria, where Spartan hoplites were trapped and forced to surrender—a shocking event that revealed the vulnerability of hoplites to missile fire and rough terrain.
+However, the events at Pylos-Sphacteria shattered that assumption.
+The Athenian general Demosthenes used peltasts and other light troops to devastating effect, trapping Spartan hoplites in rough terrain where they could not form up properly.

 Combined Arms: Cavalry and Hoplites

 Cavalry played a limited role in early Greek warfare but became increasingly important during the Peloponnesian War.
 The Spartans, traditionally weak in cavalry, relied on allied Thessalian and Boeotian horsemen.
 The Athenians, with their maritime empire, recruited cavalry from their colonies and allied cities.
 The Battle of Delium and the Sicilian Expedition both showed the deadly effectiveness of cavalry against a broken or isolated phalanx.
 Cavalry could charge the flanks and rear of a hoplite formation, forcing it to form squares or be overwhelmed.
-The Syracusan cavalry was particularly effective in cutting down Athenian fugitives after battles.
+The Syracusan cavalry was particularly effective in cutting down Athenian fugitives after battles, and at Mantinea, the Spartan commitment of cavalry for pursuit was limited only by their numbers.
+The Boeotian cavalry, well-trained, often operated in close coordination with hoplite advances, something the Athenians struggled to replicate.

 Deeper Formations and the Tactical Reserve

 At Delium, Pagondas used a deep column as a tactical reserve, an innovation that would become standard in Greek warfare.
-The Thebes later expanded this idea into the sacred band and the oblique order of battle used by Epaminondas.
+The Thebans later expanded this idea into the Sacred Band and the oblique order of battle used by Epaminondas.
 The Peloponnesian War also saw the use of ranks far deeper than the traditional eight.
 At Delium, the Athenians deployed twenty-five deep.
 This was not merely for morale; deeper ranks increased the physical pushing force (othismos) of the phalanx, allowing it to drive back a shallower opponent.
 However, deeper formations were also less flexible and more vulnerable to flank attacks.
-The choice of depth became a key tactical decision for commanders.
+The choice of depth became a key tactical decision for commanders, balancing shock power against maneuverability.

 The Strategic Limitations of Hoplite Warfare